WeatherLab/fsodoc/source/libraries/validation.rst

 Validation
 ##########

-CodeIgniter provides a comprehensive data validation class that helps minimize the amount of code you'll write.
+FSO provides a comprehensive data validation class that helps minimize the amount of code you'll write.

 .. contents:: Page Contents